 For instance, “we both agree that we share the hope and vision of our child better managing/expressing/identifying…”, or “we both agree that we both want our child to feel supported and cared about even when they…”.

 Co-creating a plan

-Work together to avail of all the collective information from your own and your co-parent’s answers to co-create a constructive plan on how to deal with these situations that you are both happy to agree to.
+Work together to avail yourself of all the collective information from your own and your co-parent’s answers.
+This will enable you to co-create a constructive plan on how to deal with these situations that you are both happy to agree to.

 Draw on the Centre, Connect, Communicate model

-And keep in mind that you’re aiming to communicate with your child in a way that’s neither authoritarian or permissive, neither demanding or dismissive/minimizing, in a way that helps your child better manage their emotions and then (when more calm) think through the situation in a constructive manner to identify what might have worked better or how a similar situation could be dealt with better in the future.
+This makes sure both co-parents are taking responsibility to centre themselves, connect with their child, and hopefully maintain the connection with each other as co-operative, caring, compassionate teammates.
+Keep in mind that you’re aiming to communicate with your child in a way that’s neither authoritarian nor permissive, neither demanding nor dismissive/minimizing.
+And in a way that helps your child better manage their emotions and then (when calmer) think through the situation in a constructive manner to identify what might have worked better or how a similar situation could be dealt with better in the future.

 Genevieve Simperingham is a Psychosynthesis Counsellor, a Parenting Instructor and coach, public speaker, human rights advocate, writer and the founder of The Peaceful Parent Institute.
 Check out her articles, Peaceful Parenting eCourses, forums and one-year Peaceful Parenting Instructor Training through this website or join over 90,000 followers on her Facebook page The Way of the Peaceful Parent.